Children at the Heart of Human Rights

 He has worked on various continents, including in Africa and is Member of the WAN (West Africa Network for children on the move, with the International Social Service).

-Senior Research Associate, Centre for Children’s Rights Studies (CCR - UNIGE) and coordinator of the Master of Advanced Studies in Children's Rights and scientific coordinator of the European Network of National Observatories on Childhood (ChildONEurope) (2008 - 2013).
+Senior Research Associate, Centre for Children’s Rights Studies (CCR - UNIGE), scientific coordinator of the Master of Advanced Studies in Children's Rights and scientific academic coordinator of the European Network of National Observatories on Childhood (ChildONEurope) (2008 - 2013).

 Submitted by Dindin - University of Geneva | March 24, 2017

 Challenging and exciting

 I attended this course in 2015 and I really loved everything about it - from the interesting people I met to the academic content.
 Having the opportunity to meet and attend lectures by